DNA

 Three possible modes of DNA replication.
 Source: Wikimedia Commons (https://commons.wikimedia.org/wiki/File:DNAreplicationModes.png)

-Matthew Meselson and Franklin Stahl used a density isotope of nitrogen, 15N, to label DNA and density-gradient ultracentrifugation to analyze 15N density-labeled DNA (heavy DNA) before and after rounds of replication in medium contain normal 14N (light nitrogen).
+Matthew Meselson and Franklin Stahl used a density isotope of nitrogen, 15N, to label DNA.
+With density-gradient ultracentrifugation, they analyzed 15N density-labeled DNA (“heavy DNA”) before and after rounds of replication in medium containing normal 14N (“light nitrogen”).
 The semi-conservative model predicted that, in this experiment, the daughter DNA molecules after one round of DNA replication would all consist of one 15N-labeled DNA strand and one 14N-labeled DNA strand, and therefore would have intermediate density.
 That was exactly the result observed.

 Meselson and Stahl used a density isotope of nitrogen to label DNA and test alternative hypotheses for how cells replicate their DNA.
 Source: Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Meselson-stahl_experiment_diagram_en.svg)